WhatTheFar/awesome-whatthefar/packages/generator/README.md

 # @awesome-whatthefar/generator

-A package for @awesome-whatthefar/parser config to generate `awesome-whatthefar`.
+A package that configures `@awesome-whatthefar/parser` to generate `awesome-whatthefar`.